 b) To search, Select Form Type (Form 1 Part F by 6 Digit Top Code), Select District/College (Berkeley City College), Select Fiscal Year (2014-2015), Select TOP Code (Select your CTE program(s) TOP Code), hit View Report.
 To print, ctrl P.

-c) Please note, this data MUST inform all Perkins requests.
+d) Please note, this data MUST inform all Perkins requests.
 The form must be printed and signed or PDFed and digitally signed then returned to email@example.com.
-AND

 2) For all programs, you have submitted your complete Perkins request in one of the two below methods:

-a) If all of your CTE Perkins extra-service, tutoring, equipment, supplies, and professional development requests for 2015-16 are included in your area or department’s APU (if helpful, please find your APUs here: http://www.berkeleycitycollege.edu/wp/prm/2012-2015-program-review/2014-2015-annual-program-updates/ )?
-If your APU reflects your complete requests, please reply to firstname.lastname@example.org with this information, how these requests tie to your core indicators, and your signed core indicator form.
+a) If all of your CTE Perkins extra-service, tutoring, equipment, supplies, and professional development requests for 2015-16 are included in your area or department’s APU (if helpful, please find your APUs here: http://www.berkeleycitycollege.edu/wp/prm/2012-2015-program-review/2014-2015-annual-program-updates/ ), please reply to firstname.lastname@example.org with this information and detail briefly how these requests tie to your core indicators.
+Please remember to drop of or email your signed core indicator form.

-b) If not, please add these items to the attached form for return with your signed core indicators form.
+b) If not, please add these items to the above 15-16 Perkins Application form for return with your signed core indicators form.
 Please note the 15-16 Perkins form requires the signatures of the applicable chair and dean as well as faculty senate president.
 Please reserve the time needed to secure these signatures prior to submission.

 Thank you for your time and consideration!
 Please do not hesitate to contact me with questions or concerns.
 I am happy to converse via email, set an appointment, or discuss during Friday’s 4/24/15 CTE meeting in the TLC from 12-1PM.